A Movement Practice for Westerners?

 Join me on this journey

-I’m not a land owning Athenian aristocrat – and don’t have many cattle to sacrifice to the gods – so if you want to help me keep this free, you can become a subscriber.
+Help me keep these essays free.
+I’m not a land owning Athenian aristocrat – and don’t have many cattle to sacrifice to the gods – so if this is your “thing” as well, you can support my work via PayPal or some other method (link below.)

 Thanks for reading,